stucox/squeezing-the-most-out-of-chrome/README.md

 * [Mutation Observers](http://rawgithub.com/stucox/squeezing-the-most-out-of-chrome/master/mutation.html)
 * [Shadow DOM](http://rawgithub.com/stucox/squeezing-the-most-out-of-chrome/master/shadow.html)

 The code for all of these can be found in this repo.
-All code is in the public domain, but if you use it in a demo / blog context a mention would be nice!
+All demo code is in the public domain, but if you use it in a demo / blog context a mention would be nice!